 Liberals also use what Eberle calls the "argument from divisiveness," which he rebuts by claiming that any divisiveness caused by using distinctive religious arguments seems outweighed by the divisiveness caused by trying to privatize them.
 He cites some significant costs of privatizing; for example, where would we be without the abolitionists, and would it not be better to have people be open-and criticizable-about their religious politics instead of secretive?
-But I think he should have debated the inclusive restraint principle here, since the inclusive version avoids many of the costs he ties to privatization and since liberals who worry about mere divisiveness rather than religious wars call for the inclusive rather than the privatization version.[17]
+But I think he should have debated the inclusive restraint principle here, since the inclusive version avoids many of the costs he ties to privatization and since liberals who worry about mere divisiveness rather than religious wars call for the inclusive rather than the privatization version.
 In any case, as Eberle notes, political liberals now more often appeal to the very sort of respect that he himself uses for the pursuit ideal, rather than to the fear of chaos.
-Thus he agrees with Rawls that we are looking not just for a stability based on a pragmatic and prudential "modus vivendi," but a principled one based on the right reasons-the sort of civic respect that can also be justified independently by reasonable moral and religious comprehensive doctrines.[18]
+Thus he agrees with Rawls that we are looking not just for a stability based on a pragmatic and prudential "modus vivendi," but a principled one based on the right reasons-the sort of civic respect that can also be justified independently by reasonable moral and religious comprehensive doctrines.
+In the case of the respect that reasons the sort of civic respect that can also be justified independently by reasonable moral and religious comprehensive doctrines.

-Eberle makes a very important and, I believe, astute observation in claiming that too often people collapse the pursuit ideal into the restraint principle, thinking too hastily that any obligation to pursue public reasons implies the obligation to restraint if one cannot find them.
+Eberle makes a very important and, I believe, astute observation in claiming that too often people collapse the pursuit ideal into the restraint principle, thinking too hastily that any obligation to pursue public reasons implies the obligation for restraint if one cannot find them.
 I think he is also right in thinking that if integrated religious believers, who feel deeply obliged to inform their politics with their religious identity, were disposed to satisfy the pursuit ideal, resentment toward religiously-based coercion would be reduced, acquiescence toward it would be more palatable, and many political liberals should and would be more sympathetic to the overriding of the restraint principle when public reasons for coercive legislation cannot be found.

 In particular I think he is perceptive in surmising that much of the offense that political liberals feel comes when fundamentalists reject both the pursuit ideal and the restraint principle, especially on hot-button issues like homosexuality (111).
 Hence I see his proposal as a move toward convergence in the public square debate, though I worry about a few of his moves.